sufiyan-syed0921/market-validation-fsy/README.md

 - **Exploratory Findings:** Findings are exploratory and may not be representative of the broader market.

-- **Subjectivity of pitch quality:** The perceived smoothness, feel, and precision of a yoke’s pitch axis is subjective and vary by user.
+- **Subjectivity of yoke quality:** The perceived smoothness, feel, and precision of a yoke is subjective and vary by user.
 Differences in this quality are difficult to describe explicitly when creating measures.

 - **Does Not Reflect Post-Review Product Changes:** The analysis reflects customer experiences tied to specific product iterations at the time of the review.
 Subsequent updates or redesigns are not captured.